HLammers/cybo-drummer/README.md

 - [ ] Add MIDI CC mapping (doing crazy things, for example with the hi-hat foot pedal or an express pedal)
 - [ ] Add USB MIDI input/output
 - [ ] Add filter options to MIDI monitor
+- [ ] Add note off delay setting to trigger pads that need longer time between note on and note off than what is received from the input trigger
 ## Licencing
 Copyright (c) 2024 Harm Lammers